dmcg/dmcg.github.io/_posts/2020-11-22-inline-tiny-types.md

 On the subject of non-blank-ness, it would be really helpful if we were prevented from creating a blank `CustomerId`.
 That would go a long way to avoiding the errors we get when functions are partial - only defined on some of their inputs (see [Failure is not an Option, Part 7 - Avoiding Failure](failure-is-not-an-option-part-7.html)).

-We can check the value in an `init` block.
+We can prevent the creation of an invalid `CustomerId` by checking the value in an `init` block.

 ```kotlin
 data class CustomerId(val value: String): CharSequence by value {